Pathoschild/smapi-mod-dump/compiled/okay/Industrial Furnace/assets/README using custom animations or seasonal textures.txt

+NOTE: This is for people who want to create custom animations or textures.

 How to use custom sprite animations:

-Paste to this folder for the mod to detect.
-The default sprites are not included since I don't want to be redistributing the games assets.
-The mod automatically detects if you're using custom prites for the animations.

-SmokeSprite.png (properties defined in SmokeAnimation.json)
+(The old way of dropping the sprites in the mod folder no longer works)

+You can now use Content Patcher to the sprite animations.
+The target names for the sprites are:
+-The smoke sprite: "Traktori.IndustrialFurnace/SmokeSprite" -The fire sprite: "Traktori.IndustrialFurnace/FireSprite"

+You'll also need to edit the animation data files to toggle custom sprites on.
+The target names for the data files are:
+-The smoke data: "Traktori.IndustrialFurnace/SmokeAnimationData" -The fire data: "Traktori.IndustrialFurnace/FireAnimationData"

+You'll need to set
+"UseCustomSprite": true
+with CP if you want to change the sprites at all since by default the mod loads them from
--the default sprite is from LooseSprites\\Cursors, (372, 1956, 10, 10)
+-smoke: LooseSprites\\Cursors, (372, 1956, 10, 10)
--has to be SpriteSizeY in height and SpriteSizeX in width

-FireAnimation.png (properties defined in FireAnimation.json)
--the default sprite is from TileSheets\\animations, (0, 1920, 256, 64)
+-fire: TileSheets\\animations, (0, 1920, 256, 64)
+The sprites' sizes must match those defined in the animation data.
--has to be SpriteSizeY in height and (SpriteSizeX * AnimationLength) in width
+For the smoke sprite that means it has to be SpriteSizeX in width and SpriteSizeY in height.
+The fire sprite has to be (SpriteSizeX * AnimationLength) in width and SpriteSizeY in height.

 How to use seasonal textures:
+(This approach technically still works but the preferred way is through Content Patcher)

 Paste the textures to this folder.
 They should be named season_IndustrialFurnaceOn and season_IndustrialFurnaceOff.
 So for every season you need 2 textures.